w3f/polkadot-registrar-watcher/README.md

 # Polkadot-Registrar-Watcher

+❗❗❗ THIS PROJECT IS DECOMMISSIONED AND NO LONGER UPDATED ❗❗❗

 This application is the **Watcher** module of the **Polkadot-Registrar** application.
 You can find the **Challenger** module here: https://github.com/w3f/polkadot-registrar-challenger
 Watcher and Challenger modules together compose the **Polkadot-Registrar** application.